Powered by SchoolDash

 Attendance: Poor.
 Pupil absence rates and the incidence of persistent absence are both very high.

 Attainment: Poor.
-Maths attainment is poor, reading is poor and GPS (grammar, punctuation and spelling) is below average.
+Maths, reading and GPS (grammar, punctuation and spelling) attainment are all poor.
 (This doesn't take into account pupils' prior performance.
 For that, see Progress.)

 Provision for special educational needs